JessicavdM/CMPG323-Overview-33677727/README.md

 # CMPG323-Overview-33677727
+This repo contains information on 5 projects, 4 of witch have their own repositories.
+These projects all contribute to developing a Web app that records information on IoT devices.
+The Web app uses an API to store its data in a database hosted in Azure.
+A RPA is used to test the Web app's functionality and a Power BI report has been created to view summary information on the data collected by the Web app.
 ## Project Repositories
 ### Project 1
 In this Project the 'CMPG323-Overview-33677727' repository was created.
 This repository will be used to provide an overview of all the Projects and as a source reposiroty for the 'CMPG 323 Project Progress Tracking' Kanban project.